openplantpathology/Reproducibility_in_Plant_Pathology/README.md

 “/analysis/paper/paper.Rmd”.

-A script, `knit_paper.R`, is located in `analysis/paper/knit_paper.R` that will knit the Word document.
+A script, `knit_paper.R`, is located in `analysis/paper/knit_paper.R` that will knit the Word document in a Docker session.

 ## Meta